hugoalh/scan-virus-ghaction/README.md

 ### `git_integrate`

-`<boolean = false>` Whether to integrate with Git to perform scan by every commits; Require directory is a Git repository.
-When this is `false`, will ignore inputs:
+`<boolean = false>` Whether to integrate with Git to perform scan by every commits; Require working directory is a Git repository.

+When this input is `false`, will ignore inputs:

 - [`git_ignores`](#git_ignores)
 - [`git_lfs`](#git_lfs)